Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 <a name="directly_using_sdk"/>
 ## Directly using Azure IoT Device Client SDK using NuGet packages
 Go to VS 2015 Solution Explorer and right click on the solution or project and click Manage NuGet Packages.

-There are 2 different NuGet packages to choose from
+There are 2 different **NuGet** packages to choose from

-- 1 Microsoft.Azure.Devices.Client
+### Microsoft.Azure.Devices.Client
 For bulding classic desktop .NET application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.

-Microsoft.Azure.Devices.Client.dll is the assembly for classic .NET desktop application Microsoft.Azure.Devices.Client.winmd is assemby for UWP application.
+#### Microsoft.Azure.Devices.Client.dll is the assembly for classic .NET desktop application
+#### Microsoft.Azure.Devices.Client.winmd is assemby for building UWP application

-- The package is located at [Azure IoT Device SDK NuGet Package] [lnk-NuGet-package].
+- The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].

+### Microsoft.Azure.Devices.Client.PCL
+For bulding iOS and Android application in C#, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.

+- The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]

 ### Building UWP Apps
 Microsoft.Azure.Devices.Client.winmd is WinRT version which will installed via NuGet Package manager versus Microsoft.Azure.Devices.Client.dll